Functions and Parameters#

 print(fexec.get_result())

-Common parameters across functions invocations#
+Common parameters across function invocations#

 Sometimes, functions have common parameters for all the invocations.
 In this case you have two options to proceed: